uzougochukwu/data_structures_algorithms_practice/README.md

-same basic data structures and algos practice
+some basic data structures and algos practice